hashicorp/consul/website/source/docs/agent/options.html.md

         See the note on [last contact](/docs/guides/performance.html#last-contact) timing for more details on tuning this parameter.
 The maximum allowed value is 10.

+    *   <a name="leave_drain_time"></a><a href="#leave_drain_time">`leave_drain_time`</a> - A duration
+        that a server will dwell during a graceful leave in order to allow requests to be retried against other Consul servers.
+Under normal circumstances, this can prevent clients from experiencing "no leader" errors when performing a rolling update of the Consul servers.
+This was added in Consul 1.0.
+Must be a duration value such as 10s.
+Defaults to 3s.

 * <a name="ports"></a><a href="#ports">`ports`</a> This is a nested object that allows setting the bind ports for the following keys:
     * <a name="dns_port"></a><a href="#dns_port">`dns`</a> - The DNS server, -1 to disable.
 Default 8600.